Requirements for the Bachelor of Arts Degree

 Add/Drop Deadlines for Courses

 A 7-week course may be added through the first 3 days of the 7-week term without instructor permission.
 On days 4 and 5 of the 7-week term the instructor must give permission for the student to add the course.
-To add a course after day 5 of the 7-week term the student will need to petition for a late add with the approval of the instructor and the Associate Provost for Undergraduate Studies.
+To add a course after day 5 of the 7-week term the student will need to petition for a late add, with the approval of the instructor, to the Associate Provost for Undergraduate Studies.
 A student may drop a 7-week course through the end of the 5th day of the 7-week term.

-See the Important Dates for Students calendar for actual dates each term.
+See the Important Dates for Students calendar for the actual dates in each term.

 Final experiences/examinations are given at the end of each semester.
 Unexcused absence from a final experience/examination is counted as a failure on the experience/examination.
 The semester officially ends at the close of the final experience/examination period.
 No course work is accepted after this time unless an incomplete has been authorized.
 Students are responsible for submitting examinations and other assigned work to the instructor when they are due.

 A comprehensive system of student reflections on course construction, student engagement, faculty instruction and support, and student learning is considered vital to the academic community.
 At the end of each course, students are expected to complete and return course reflections distributed by the Committee on Reappointment, Promotion, and Tenure.

 First-year, sophomore, junior, or senior rank is determined at the beginning of the fall and spring semesters.
 Rank is based on credits achieved as follows: